code860/scf-api/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+ *Client Side Project In Ember.js Can be found <a href='https://github.com/code860/scf-client'> here </a>

+* Rails Version 5.0.1

-* Ruby version
+* Ruby version 2.3.1

-* System dependencies

-* Configuration
+* Rspec Test Suite

-* Database creation

-* Database initialization
+* Uses Octokit Gem To Inetract with Github API and creates ActiveModel classes without any database backing.

-* How to run the test suite
+* Run <b>bundle install</b> first and <b>rspec</b> to run the tests

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...